If a machine did it, it is probably transcendental (even $p$-adically): Toolbox for the p -adic case

 \subsection{Periodic and palindromic continued fractions}

-The following result is well-known (see e.g. \cite[Th.\,III.1, p.\,40]{rockett1992continued}).
+The following result is well known (see e.g. \cites[Th.\,III.1, p.\,40]{rockett1992continued}[Remark 6.1]{romeo2024continued}).
 Since it is widely used in our proofs, we reproduce here the proof for clarity in our case where $a_0=0$.
-We recall that, given a finite word $\omega$, we denote by $\overline{\omega}$ the infinite purely periodic word obtained repeating $\omega$. \begin{lemma} Let $s$ be a $p$-adic floor function and let Let $(A_n)_{n},(B_n)_n$ be the sequences of continuants of $\alpha$.
+We recall that, given a finite word $\omega$, we denote by $\overline{\omega}$ the infinite purely periodic word obtained repeating $\omega$. \begin{lemma} Let $s$ be a $p$-adic floor function and let Let $(A_n)_{n\geq -1},(B_n)_{n\geq -1}$ be the sequences of continuants of $\alpha$.
 Then $\alpha$ is a root of the polynomial where \end{lemma} \begin{proof} Let $\beta=[\overline{a_{w+1},\ldots , a_\ell}]_s$.
 Then

 but also

 Therefore $\alpha$ is a fixed point of the linear fractional transformation defined by the matrix

 The claim follows from \eqref{coeff-poly}. \end{proof}